Bid rigging: Brazil

 Brazil's Operation Car Wash is an ongoing investigation into the Brazilian semi-public multinational Petrobras.
 Petrobras is suspected of having overcharged bids as much as 3% of the total cost on contracts with an alleged $2.1 billion being misappropriated in kickbacks.
 Operation Car Wash is part of a larger investigation into Brazil's government as well and has contributed to the conviction and imprisonment of former president Luiz Inácio Lula da Silva.
 In early January 2018, Petrobras settled a United States class action case for $2.95 billion, though JP Morgan and BTG Pactual had expected a settlement between $5 and $10 billion.

-The Petrobras scandal extends beyond bid rigging in the oil sector as the investigation has also implicated Brazilian construction firms as bid rigging was discovered to be rampant in the preparations for the 2016 Summer Olympics.
-This would not be the first instance of bid rigging by construction firms in recent Brazilian history as Andrade Gutierrez Engenharia SA, the nation's second largest construction firm, admitted to bid rigging during contract procurement for stadiums to host the 2014 FIFA World Cup.
+The Petrobras scandal extends beyond bid rigging in the oil sector, as the investigation has also implicated Brazilian construction firms, as bid rigging was discovered to be rampant in the preparations for the 2016 Summer Olympics.
+This would not be the first instance of bid rigging by construction firms in recent Brazilian history, as Andrade Gutierrez Engenharia SA, the nation's second largest construction firm, admitted to bid rigging during contract procurement for stadiums to host the 2014 FIFA World Cup.
 This revelation implicates an additional five domestic construction firms and was revealed by the Conselho Administrativo de Defesa Econômica(CADE).

 Colombia

-From 2002 until 2013, the Colombian government opened 121 investigations into bid rigging, which lead to sixty-nine entities paying fines amounting to nearly $23.5 million, with an additional nine entities receiving sanctions.
+From 2002 until 2013, the Colombian government opened 121 investigations into bid rigging, which led to sixty-nine entities paying fines amounting to nearly $23.5 million, with an additional nine entities receiving sanctions.
 Colombia was found to generally comply with the OECD's recommendations regarding competitive procurement.